Healthy Smoothies to Reduce Abdominal Swelling

-In this article we are going to share three irreistable and healthy smoothies — one green, one yellow, and one orange.
-Not only do their properties fight abdominal swelling, but they also improve digestive function and intestinal movements.
+In this article we’re going to share three irresistible and healthy smoothies; one green, one yellow, and one orange.
+Not only do their properties help to fight abdominal swelling, but they also improve digestive function and intestinal movements.

-Smoothies are generally prepared with fruit, either fresh, frozen or concentrated, and mixed with dairy products or ice.
-Because we are presenting a healthier version in these articles, without losing any flavor, we are going to offer up a few alternatives to make them more easily digested and as light as possible:
+Smoothies are generally made with fruit, either fresh, frozen or in pulp, mixed with dairy products or ice.
+Because we are presenting a healthier version in these articles, without losing any flavor, we’re going to offer a few alternative to make them more easy to digest and as light as possible:

-- Rather than milk or yogurt, use a plant-based beverage or cream, i.e. from rice, oatmeal, coconut or spelt, which can be found in any diet store or organic food market.
+- Rather than milk or yogurt, use a plant-based beverage or cream.
+Rice, oatmeal, coconut or spelt milk can be found in any diet store or organic food market.